Grindhouse: History

 Church states the first use of the term "grind house" was in a 1923 Variety article, which may have adopted the contemporary slang usage of "grind" to refer to the actions of barkers exhorting potential patrons to enter the venue.

 Double, triple, and "all night" bills on a single admission charge often encouraged patrons to spend long periods of time in the theaters.
-The milieu was largely and faithfully captured at the time by the magazine Sleazoid Express.
+The milieu was largely and faithfully captured at the time by Sleazoid Express, an exploitation aficionado magazine that ran in the 1980s.

 Because grindhouse theaters were associated with a lower class audience, grindhouse theaters gradually became perceived as disreputable places that showed disreputable films, regardless of the variety of films – including subsequent-run Hollywood films – that were actually screened.
 Similar second-run screenings are held at discount theaters and neighborhood theatres; the distinguishing characteristics of the "grindhouse" are its typical urban setting and the programming of first-run films of low merit, not predominantly second-run films which had received wide releases.